wyhaines/learning-crystal-via-conways-game-of-life/README.md

 ## Installation

 To get started with this lesson, [fork](https://github.com/wyhaines/learning-crystal-via-conways-game-of-life/fork) this repository.
 If you have Crystal installed on your local machine, feel free to use it, but this repository is setup for use with Github Codespaces, which provides a fully configured development environment for you to use.
+To use the workshop via Codespaces, use your browser to go to your fork: *https://github.com/YOUR-GIT-HANDLE/learning-crystal-via-conways-game-of-life*

+Under the *Code* button will be a tab labeled "Codespaces".
+Click on it.
+The text that appears will have a button, "Create codespace on main".
+Click that button.
+It will take perhaps a couple of minutes, but when finished, you will have a browser tab open with an in-browser version of Visual Studio Code, and a terminal window with a preconfigured VM, with Crystal installed and ready to use.

 ## What is Conway's Game of Life?